-Please see the chart in Attachment 8.
+Regarding our plan of work, please see the chart in Attachment 8, which outlines the project tasks and schedule.
 Filming in Mesoamerica determines the timing of our shooting schedule.
-We will film there in January, immediately after the rainy season.
-The schedule is 12 months from beginning of pre-production (November 2010) to delivery of final materials (October 2011) plus 14 months of distribution and outreach, ending December 2012.
+We will film there in March, immediately after the rainy season.
+The schedule is 11 months from beginning of pre-production (January 2011) to delivery of final materials (November 2011) plus 12 months of distribution and outreach, beginning at the broadcast date.